-Just as he finished his smoke he saw in the rearview mirror the lights of a vehicle coming over the ridge.
-He quickly threw the nuggets into the glove box for safekeeping and got out of the truck to wave down the approaching car.
+Just as he finished his smoke he saw in the rear view mirror the lights of a vehicle coming over the ridge.
+He quickly threw the nuggets into the glove box for safe keeping and got out of the truck to wave down the approaching car.

 It was the last person he wanted to see.
-It was the 4wd of the local police.
-Dick (appropriately named) had never seen eye to eye with Robert since he had harassed Robert's son over a driving matter.
-He had even been able to make Robert store his guns in Mudgee at the gunsmith there because he reckoned that they were a danger.
-How was a man supposed to put down a wounded animal or kill a fox that was getting the chickens?
-This policeman was from the city and didn't have a clue about country life.
-Thank goodness he was leaving the town at Christmas to join his church as a pastor.
+It was the 4wd of the local policeman.
+Dick (appropriately named) had never seen eye to eye with Robert since he had harassed Robert over a driving matter.
+He had even been able to make Robert store his guns in Mudgee at the gunsmith there, because he reckoned that they were a danger.
+How was a man supposed to put down a wounded animal or kill a snake that was getting the chickens?
+This bloke was from the city and didn't have a clue about country life.
+Thank goodness he was leaving the town at Christmas to join his church as a minister.
 That to Robert was a great Christmas present.

 Constable Dick sauntered up to the truck and looked at Robert.
-He asked Robert for some identification, even though he knew Robert.
-Robert reached into the glove box for his license, carefully hiding the nuggets from the constable, who probably would have carted him off to gaol for stealing gold if he had half a chance.
-Constable Dick, however, had not finished with Robert yet, his cunning eyes spotted the 6 pack of whiskey and cola on the passenger seat of the car.
-It was only half full because changing a tyre and running out of fuel was thirsty work.
+He asked Robert for some identification, even though he knew Robert well.
+Robert reached into the glove box for his license, carefully hiding the nuggets from constable, who probably would have carted him off to gaol for stealing the gold if he had half a chance.
+Constable Dick however had not finished with Robert yet, his cunning eyes spotted the 6 pack of whiskey and cola on the passenger seat of the car.
+It was only half full, because changing a tyre and running out of fuel was thirsty work.
 The constable's next move was to tell Robert that he would like him to take a breath test.
-Robert thought he was done-fore this time, but the miracle of miracles occurred, the batteries in the Breath test analyser were flat.
-Quite put out, the Constable said that he couldn't give Robert a lift because he was on police business, even though Robert knew he was returning from doing a relieving shift at Bathurst.
+Robert really thought he was caught this time, but miracle of miracles occurred and the Breath test machine's batteries were flat.
+Quite put out, the Constable said that he couldn't give Robert a lift because he was on police duty, even though Robert knew he was returning from doing a shift at Bathurst.
 He said he would tell someone at the pub to bring Robert out some diesel, and he got in his police vehicle and drove away, splattering Robert with more mud as he went.

-Naturally, as soon as the policeman was over the hill, Robert cracked the top of one of the remaining whiskey and colas and settled down to ponder his latest discovery that the gold appeared to have the marks of being made in a mould, a mould of two pieces that are probably made from clay, moulded around an object then cut in half like you would cut an avocado then carefully the object is removed, a small filling hold made in one end.
+As soon as the policeman was over the hill, Robert pondered his latest discovery, All the nuggets appeared to have the marks of being made in a mould, a mould of two pieces that is probably made from clay, moulded around an object then cut in half like an avocado then carefully, the object is removed, a small filling hold made in one end.
 The two halves would be bound together and allowed to dry.
-Several could be made beforehand ready for the smelted gold to be cast.
+Several could be made at the one time, ready to cast the smelted gold.

 Who was it in the small town that had the skill to create a clay mould?
-There were too many to count as the town was rampant with artist potters, mud-brick builders, powder monkeys and wattle and daub restorers, all of whom would have access to clay and know how to make a basic split mould.
+There were too many to count as the town was a haven for potters and artist, mud brick builders, powder monkeys and wattle and daub restorers, all of whom would have access to clay and know how to make a basic split mould.